aidenybai/million-site/pages/essentials/virtual-dom.md

 });
 ```

-This way, we can construct virtual nodes easily:
+This way, we can construct virtual elements easily:

 ```js
 m('div', { id: 'app' }, ['Hello World']);